gear-foundation/academy/versioned_docs/version-next/index.md

 This is a mirror of [Gear Academy](https://academy.gear.foundation) website.

-:::caution
+:::warning Disclaimer

-This is for development purposes only.
-Please visit the official Gear Academy website for real education.
+This is the documentation for the **next** version of Gear Academy Mirror.
+The current version is [here](https://academy.gear.rs/).

 :::